 Price is clearly something that will play a big factor in deciding where you want to store your boat or RV; you’ll want to find something that is affordable but still has all of the features you’re looking for.
 Self storage facilities have several different features that help protect you and your belongings, such as climate controlled self storage units, security cameras, high walls or fences, and electronic gate access.
 You may want to inquire about where the cameras are placed and other types of security features that the self storage facility offers, if entry is a key combination or a padlock.

 Long considered a niche market in the self storage industry, boat and RV storage has emerged as a facility differentiator in crowded markets.
 High-end sites with amenities designed specifically for boat and RV customers are popping up in strategic locations across the country.
-Storage owners looking to expand their existing sites are also considering this add-on service.

 Pro Tips for Boat and RV storage